-F5 obtained the CVE number CVE-2020-5929 and recommends customers to patch products or to force using fresh ephemeral keys.
-The official F5 security advisory can be found here.
+According to the official F5 security advisory, F5 obtained the CVE number CVE-2020-5929 and recommends customers to patch products or to force using fresh ephemeral keys.

-OpenSSL assigned the CVE CVE-2020-1968 and has pointed out that since version 1.0.2f uses fresh DH keys and thus the attack mainly affects 1.0.2 when DH certificates are in use.
-OpenSSL’s security advisory can be found here.
+OpenSSL issued a security advisory and assigned the CVE CVE-2020-1968, pointing out that since version 1.0.2f uses fresh DH keys, the attack mainly affects 1.0.2 when DH certificates are in use.

 Mozilla assigned the CVE CVE-2020-12413 and solved this exploit by disabling DH and DHE cipher suites in Firefox which they were already planning on doing before this attack.

 In their Security Response, Microsoft assigned CVE-2020-1596.